bytebase/relay/README.md

   </a>
 </p>

-Relay is a web server for forwarding event from service A to service B. While forwarding the event, it allows to inject arbitrary logic to process the event such as filtering, augmenting.
+Relay is a web server for forwarding events from service A to service B. While forwarding the event, it allows injecting arbitrary logic for processing the event such as filtering and augmenting.

 You may think Relay as a very very simplified version of self hosted [Zapier](https://zapier.com).